ethan2917/obsidianVault/Notes/spring23/DS/Is-A, Has-A, As-A Relationships.md

 	- C1 is implemented as a C2
 - If writing "C1 is-a C2" is best
 	- then C1 should be a derived class
+- If writing "C1 has-a C2" is best
+	- then C1 should have a member variable of type C2
 -